 Organizations should use risk management techniques to identify the security controls necessary to mitigate risk to an acceptable level.
 Although it may be tempting to simply choose a product, using a risk management process to choose the most effective blend of controls enhances an organization's security posture.
-An explanation of the risk management process is outside the scope of this document; NIST SP 800-30, Risk Management Guide for Information Technology Systems, contains additional information on it.
+An explanation of the risk management process is outside the scope of this document; NIST SP 800-37 Revision 1, Guide for Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach, contains additional information on it.51